yashmadan123/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    >**Note:** The output may vary in your case.
 It won't be exactly the same, but it will be similar to the image provided.

-1. Notice how GitHub Copilot creates codes to build a calculator in both Python and JS languages.
+1. Notice how GitHub Copilot creates code to build a calculator in both Python and JavaScript.
 Save the files to run tests.

    - Python code to build a calculator:
      ```